writteli/writteli/README.md

+# Frequently Asked Questions

+1. What is a writteli?

+Writteli is a static site generator, build with [KISS](https://en.wikipedia.org/wiki/KISS_principle) principle in heart.

+2. Another static site generator?
+Why?

+Because I can ;) To be honest, I was not satisfied with any available tools and while I was doing another redesign of my [website](https://lukaszkups.net) I decided to create an additional tooling as a side project.

+3. What technologies writteli supports?

+Template language is [pug](https://pugjs.org), it supports ES6 JavaScript syntax as your website scripts and you can choose between traditional CSS, Sass or Sass with indented syntax.

+4. Why pug and not Vue?
+I've heard you are a Vue.js fan?

+Yes I am - but this tool is intended to be a STATIC SITE generator, not Single Page one.
+Besides that, pug is very simple to learn, and still pretty popular.

+5. How to use it?

+Scroll down and read.

+6. Will be there CLI?

+Yes.

+7. Will be there a GUI version for non-technical people?

+Yes.

+8. Will be there a mobile app?

+Maybe, not yet decided.

+9. What's the license?

+It's open source MIT.
+But keeping the `Built with writteli <3` tagline in the footer will be highly appreciated.

+10. Is it writteli, Writte.li, or Writteli ?

+It's **writteli** (*/ˈrʌɪtəli/*).
+The [writte.li](https://writte.li) is the domain name of the whole project.

-# Get started
+# Getting started

-First, fork this repo to your account, then clone it to your local machine.
+First, fork this repo to your git account, then clone it to your local machine.

-Enter the folder for the project, run npm install command:
+Enter the folder of the project and run npm install command:

 ```
 npm i
 ```

 It will install all necessary dependencies.

+Rename `config--example.js` file to `config.js` (project root folder) or make a file copy with that name (just in case).

 # First run